lukasz-jakub-adamczuk/aya/README.md

 ## Modules

-All files are structured for better organization and to easier maintainance.
+All files are structured for better organization and to maintainance easier.

 ### Core